-All our games and the technology that supports them are regularly and independently assessed by the most robust international gaming regulators in the world, and backed by teams of more than 300 Security and Game Integrity professionals.
-These teams utilise proprietary fraud management systems 24 hours a day to prevent malicious activity, track game play, and reduce financial risk.
+All our games and the technology that supports them are regularly and independently assessed by the most robust international gaming regulators in the world, and are backed by our team of more than 300 Security and Game Integrity professionals.
+These teams use proprietary fraud management systems 24 hours a day seven days a week to prevent malicious activity, track game play and reduce financial risk.

 Registration, Verification and Validation

-The registration process is central to preventing players who are not of legal age from being able to participate in any real money activity on all licenses.
+The registration process is central to preventing players who are not of legal age from being able to participate in any real-money activity on any of our products.
 It is also the first opportunity to identify any intent to abuse our systems.
-Players are required to show they are over the applicable legal age to play real money online poker in their respective jurisdiction.
+Players are required to be over the applicable legal age to play real-money games in their respective jurisdiction.
 The exact requirements for how a player completes account validation varies by license and market.
 The Stars Group strives to maintain full compliance in every jurisdiction.

 AML and Fraud

-Every one of the millions of daily transactions which occur on our platforms is parsed through our Global Security systems.
-Those that trigger on pre-formulated rulesets are manually reviewed by dedicated investigators.
-Those rules draw upon the attributes of the individual transaction as well as past transactions, account history, technical account attributes, player profile and behaviour.
+Every one of the millions of daily transactions that occur on our platforms is parsed through our Global Security systems.
+Those that are flagged based on pre-formulated rulesets are manually reviewed by dedicated investigators.
+Those rules draw upon the attributes of the individual transaction as well as past transactions, account history, technical account attributes, player profile and behavior.

-The Security teams use other in-house rule engines that analyse the movement of funds, post-deposit, to search for inconsistencies with good play.
+The Security teams use other in-house rule engines that analyze the movement of funds, post-deposit, to search for inconsistencies with normal playing patterns.
 This analysis will consider possible chip dumping, bonus abuse, compromised accounts, big winners and losers, and other items to maintain the integrity of our platforms and games.
 The source of funds for all transactions is also reviewed to protect potentially vulnerable players.
-This is always uppermost in our consideration.
+Protecting our players is always a key objective for us.

-Account Sharing is a form of cheating wherein a player uses more than one account to deceive other players either to gain an anonymity advantage, misuse the Late Registration feature in tournaments or bypass restrictions placed on accounts.
+Account Sharing, or multi-accounting, is a form of cheating where a player uses more than one account to deceive other players either to gain an anonymity advantage, misuse the Late Registration feature in tournaments or bypass restrictions placed on accounts.
 This is unique to online gaming and something we counter using state-of-the-art tools and detection methods.
-These protect honest players and safeguard the integrity of our site without compromising the player experience.
+These protect honest players and safeguard the integrity of our platforms without compromising the player experience.

 Third Party Tool Policy

 We have an in-depth policy designed to clearly outline our rules pertaining to third-party tools as well as set a balance between fairness, enforceability and clarity.
-These rules were created in consultation with players, staff and software developers and have been adapted over time to suit the changing gaming and software environments.
+We created these rules in consultation with players, staff and software developers, and they have been adapted over time to suit the changing gaming and software environments.
 If a tool is detected on our system, we will typically seek to first educate and warn players against its use.
-In rare cases, if players persist, we may go as far as to bar them and confiscate their funds for redistribution to victims of unfair play, as is permitted under our terms of service.
+In rare cases, if players persist, we may go as far as banning them and confiscating their funds for redistribution to victims of unfair play, as is permitted under our terms of service.

 Our desktop client software uses the certificates issued by our own Certificate Authority (CA) to authenticate our servers.
-Our desktop client software uses the industry standard SSLv3 protocol.
+Our desktop client software uses the industry standard TLS 1.2 protocol.
 We are currently using a 2048-bit RSA key, which according to RSA is sufficient until 2030.
-We support the following ciphers: AES128-SHA (128 bits) and DES-CBC3-SHA (168 bits).
+We support the following ciphers: AES128-GCM-SHA256 (128bit).
 No private data, such as pocket cards, is ever transferred to other players except in accordance with the game rules and all client input is validated server-side.

 Shuffling the deck